 Phoenix, AZ 85085

-8 am - 5 pm (MST), Monday - Friday
+8:00 am - 5:00 pm (Mountain time), Monday - Friday

-- A fast decision will be made as expeditiously as your health condition requires, but no later than 72 hours after receipt of the request
+If you need a quicker response because of your health, you should ask our plan to make a Fast Decision.
+A fast decision will be made as quickly as your health condition requires, but no later than 72 hours after receipt of the request.